Jpe230/SonicPad-Debian/README.md

 5. (Optional) Configure SonicPad-Debian
 > Documentation for further configuration options, including timezones and accelerometer support can be found in the [`docs/` directory](docs/).

-6. Install your frontend of choice using KIAUH:
->Please refer to [th33xitus's repo](https://github.com/th33xitus/kiauh) for more detailed instructions.

-7. Configure your printer! 😁
+6. Configure your printer! 😁

 **🎇 You are Ready to Go!**